ss1611/CS220-AU-portfolio-1/README.md

 STUDENT REG NB:

 ## overview
-This repository is a template for the CS220 students.
+This repository is a digital portfolio (assignment) template for the CS220 students.
+It examples
+- the use of Markdown language for project management e.g. logging and webdesign including embeddign audio-visual assets
+- turning Markdown files (.md) into GitHub Pages (a statice website)
+- provides a self and peer assesment tool

 ## website
 - link